 How will internships and/or other workplace experience courses be conducted?

 Students taking classes that require workplace experience (e.g. internships, externships, practicums, etc.) should check with their instructors, who are receiving regular updates from workplace partners and will be able to communicate directly with you.
 In most instances, online options will be developed and available.

 Will faculty work with me if I get sick during the quarter?

 Faculty will accommodate students due to illness, by clearly communicating opportunities and expectations around alternative assignments or makeup work.
-Students need to be pro-active in letting your instructor(s) know if you need accommodations in a timely manner and paying attention to the class syllabus and announcements.
-You do not need to provide a doctor’s note for absences related to an illness.
+Students need to be proactive in letting their instructor(s) know if they need accommodations in a timely manner and paying attention to the class syllabus and announcements.
+Students do not need to provide a doctor’s note for absences related to an illness.

 Where can I go to get technical support for my online classes?

 - For questions specific to a course (course content, assignment due dates, tests, etc.), please contact your instructor via email.
 Look up instructor contact information.